jsanz/elastic-workshop/docs/01-setup.md

 You only need to adapt the Elasticsearch configuration, that will differs depending if you are running in Elastic Cloud, Docker Compose, or Local.

-The default is configured for the `docker-compose` set up and will look like this:
+The default is configured for the `docker compose` set up and will look like this:

 ```js
 const fs = require('fs');